Submodular Information Selection for Hypothesis Testing with Misclassification Penalties: Additional Experiments

 \subsection{Performance of Greedy Algorithm for Varying Submodularity Ratios}

 In this section, we present numerical simulations to evaluate the performance of Algorithm \ref{alg:greedy} (for MCIS Problem) and Algorithm \ref{alg:greedy2} (for MPIS problem) with varying submodularity ratios of the problem instances.
 Note that the submodularity ratio only depends on the penalty matrix entries.
 We generate a set of 5 penalty matrices $\mathcal{P} = \{ \Xi_1, \Xi_2, \Xi_3, \Xi_4, \Xi_5 \}$, corresponding to submodularity ratio bounds $\gamma \in \{0.1, 0.2, 0.3, 0.4, 0.5 \}$, respectively.
 In other words, these penalty matrices ensure that the submodularity ratio for these instances are at least $\gamma$.
 We set $|\mathcal{D}| = 10$.
 We consider the scenario with infinite observation samples, where the constraints in (\ref{eq:submod_opt}) can be completely specified by $F_{\theta_p}(i)$ for all $\theta_p \in \Theta$ and for all $i \in \mathcal{D}$, which capture the underlying likelihood functions $\ell_i(\cdot|\theta_p)$.
 We randomly generate the set $F_{\theta_p}(i)$ for all $i \in \mathcal{D}$ and for all $\theta_p \in \Theta$.
 For each penalty matrix $\Xi_i \in \mathcal{P}$, we generate 20 random instances of the MCIS problem with varying penalty thresholds and information set costs.
 We run Algorithm \ref{alg:greedy} to generate the greedy information set and find the optimal set through brute-force search.
 We plot the distributions of the ratio of cost of information set generated by greedy to that of the optimal in Figure \ref{fig:submod_exp}(a).
 Similarly, for each penalty matrix $\Xi_i \in \mathcal{P}$ we generate 20 random instances of the MPIS problem with varying budgets and information set costs.
 We run Algorithm \ref{alg:greedy2} to generate the greedy information set and find the optimal set through brute-force search.
-We plot the distributions of the ratio of maximum penalty of information set generated by greedy to that of the optimal in Figure \ref{fig:submod_exp}(b).
-We observe that as the submodularity ratio increases (i.e., the objective function is closer to being submodular) the performance of greedy improves, i.e., the utility achieved by greedy is closer to optimal.
+We plot the distributions of the ratio of greedy utility to that of the optimal in Figure \ref{fig:submod_exp}(b).
+We observe that as the submodularity ratio increases (i.e., the objective function is closer to being submodular) the performance of greedy improves.